Calling Test

 What Depression Does to Calling-Discovery

+It kills desire.
 Calling-discovery requires knowing what you want.
 Depression makes you not want anything.
 The passions, interests, and dreams that normally guide you go silent.
+They aren't gone — they're buried under the weight of the depression.
+They'll resurface when the depression lifts.

+It distorts identity.
+Depression tells you: you are worthless.
+You have nothing to offer.
+Nobody needs what you have.
 These are lies — specific lies that keep you from your calling.
-But when you are depressed, they feel like absolute truth.
+But when you're depressed, they feel like absolute truth.

+It narrows your vision.
 Depression shrinks your world.
 The future feels impossible.
 Planning feels pointless.
 Hope feels naive.
+You can't see calling when you can barely see tomorrow.

 A Different Approach: Calling-Discovery at Depression's Pace